jdk-contracting/jdk-contracting.github.io/README.md

-# SJJV Industry
+# AJ Renovations

-Welcome to the repository for SJJV Industry.
-This site serves as a digital flyer to showcase the contact information and excellent work that is done by SJJV Industry.
+Welcome to the repository for AJ Renovations.
+This site serves as a digital flyer to showcase the contact information and excellent work that is done by AJ Renovations.

 ## Table of Contents